Bonanno1234/SimpleMenuForPowkiddyV90/README.md

 2: Copy and replace any file in simplemenu package to the directory main sd card, enjoy

-3: Create Roms folder in roms, i have a picture in list of folder in the package of simple menu.
+3: Create Roms folder in roms, in the wifi have coletion of directory.

 -------------------------------------------------------------------------------------------------------------------
 Main Simple Menu: